-As a young man, Thaddeus Ross enlisted in the military and received his nickname from his troops because he "struck like a thunderbolt" when leading them into action.
-Now he has become the very thing he hated most in life.
-He is the Red Hulk.
+As a young man, Thaddeus Ross enlists in the military and receives his nickname from his troops because he "struck like a thunderbolt" when leading them into action.
+He rises the ranks to General and boasts a powerful hatred of Bruce Banner, AKA the Hulk, spending his career hunting the monster down.
+Now, he's the very thing he hates most in life: He is the Red Hulk.

 General Thaddeus E. Ross was born into a family with a proud tradition of military service.
 Both his father and his grandfather served heroically in past American wars.
 As a boy Thaddeus immersed himself in military history, and he learned how to fly by barnstorming at country fairs.